Whether or not Trump successfully steals this election, he’s already stolen Biden’s victory

 — Marc E. Elias (@marceelias) November 11, 2020

-Even the one “whistleblower” O’Keefe found, who conveniently set up a GoFundMe that raised $120,000 in 24 hours, has now recanted his testimony.
+Even the one “whistleblower” O’Keefe unearthed, and who set up a GoFundMe that raised over $120,000, has now recanted his testimony.
 (The personal fundraising appeal has since been removed.)

-How on earth are we supposed to accept that this cleanly won election is now being contested by so many high-level officials because of such amateur hour, fake fraud b.s.?
-Or that the GOP is owed this opportunity to kick the tires because of how unfairly they’ve been treated?
-Or that Democrats are inherently suspicious and, according to Senator Lindsey Graham can only win by cheating?
+How on earth are we expected to accept, after four years of a presidency known for its dishonesty, that high-level officials can contest a legitimate election win on the basis of such amateur hour, fake fraud b.s.?
+Or that the GOP is owed the opportunity to kick the tires because of how unfairly they’ve been treated?
+Or that Democrats are just inherently suspicious and, according to Senator Lindsey Graham, can only win by cheating?

-The cynicism on display here is breathtaking.
-Trump decided the only way he could save face is to shroud this decisive election in indecision, and delegitimize it in the eyes of his 70 million supporters.
+The nihilistic cynicism on display here is breathtaking.
+Trump decided the only way he could save face is to shroud his decisive loss in indecision, and delegitimize it in the eyes of his 70 million supporters.
 It’s the Birther conspiracy all over again, minus the racism.

-The goal at this point might not be to overturn the results, so much as just inject into the proceedings so much doubt that Trump voters refuse to believe it wasn’t stolen.
+The goal at this point might not even be to overturn the results, so much as just inject enough doubt into the proceedings that Trump voters refuse to believe the election wasn’t stolen.
 (Also, to raise money for Trump’s new leadership PAC and chip away at his debt.)
-How are those voters supposed to accept the truth, when their leadership angrily swears otherwise?
-The best-case scenario now is that they forego revolting for just angrily assuming the next administration is utterly fraudulent.
+Why would those voters accept the truth, when their leadership angrily swears otherwise?
+The best-case scenario now is that Trump supporters ultimately forego an actual street-level revolution for just angrily assuming the next administration is utterly fraudulent.

-What is unclear now is how this election will actually end.
-At the moment, Rupert Murdoch is dangling rumors of a historic book deal payday in front of Trump, and that could cushion the blow enough to get him to go quietly.
+Some of their response depends on how this tumultuous post-game phase of the election ends.
+At the moment, Rupert Murdoch is dangling rumors of a historic book deal payday in front of Trump, which could cushion the blow enough to get him to go quietly.
 Or maybe he—in collaboration with McConnell, Graham, O’Keefe, and the rest—will find a way to invalidate the results.
-Or maybe the fraud allegations will persist until a lawyer gives a damn compelling speech in a courtroom, and we get the full Aaron Sorkin ending.
+Or maybe the fraud allegations will only persist until a lawyer gives a damn compelling speech in a courtroom, and we get the full Aaron Sorkin ending.

 Either way, Trump has stolen something from us that he can’t give back.

-In addition to the fleeting feeling of victory, and the sheen of legitimacy, he has stolen all naïve hope of anyone uniting the country any time soon.
+In addition to the fleeting feeling of victory, which already feels so long ago, and the sheen of legitimacy, he has stolen any naïve hope of Biden or anyone else uniting the country any time soon.

 For a brief instant, I thought maybe if Trump was revealed as a bitter, sulking wannabe tyrant for all to see, we might start to agree on some things again.
-I had a little optimism, which was bound to get crushed by the reality of a Biden presidency, but which felt nice for a change.
+I had a modicum of optimism, which was bound to get crushed by the reality of a Biden presidency, but which felt incredibly refreshing.

-It’s gone now.
+It’s all gone now.

-For the indefinite future, all those days in the calendar beyond November 3 look identical to the days that preceded it: Constant chaos, frustration, lies, and irresolvable polarization.
+For the indefinite future, all those days in the calendar beyond November 3 now look identical to the days that preceded them: Constant chaos, frustration, lies, and irresolvable polarization.

 Trump and his cohort have stolen this victory, stolen our optimism, and stolen Biden’s legitimacy.
-Some of it can be restored, some of it cannot.

 None of it can be forgiven.